 “The combination of courses within service design, sustainability, and visualisation has been really good and inspired many new thoughts.
-I’m actually not very academic, and this has been a programme that suited me ideally”, says Caspar Reuterswärd.
+I’m actually not very academic, but this has been a programme that suited me ideally”, says Caspar Reuterswärd.

 Caspar Reuterswärd Photo credit Magnus JohanssonHis own background is in furniture design at Malmstens Linköping University.